← Back to Articles

 Net income1,674,332 (83.7%)~66,970

-The crossover: when is fixed payment better than recognized expenses?
+The crossover example: when is fixed payment better than 60% recognized expenses?

-In practice: if you are an IT freelancer earning between 710,000 and 1,500,000 CZK/year (or up to the extended Band 1 limit), fixed payment is likely both financially optimal and dramatically simpler.
+In practice: if you are an IT freelancer earning between 684,000 and 1,500,000 CZK/year, or above ~1,533,000 CZK/year, fixed payment is likely both financially optimal and dramatically simpler.
+Only in the narrow window just above 1,500,000 and up to ~1,533,000 CZK do recognized 60% expenses edge it out.
 Use our detailed calculator to compare your specific situation and choose the best option for you.

 Eligibility requirements